I could never hope to fully describe the RF spectrum, but here are the more obvious large chunks. This page assumes you understand the basic prefixes:

 Above about 1 GHz you tend to see "microwave" used as a general term.

-Remember that these are just very rough listings, and in some areas they are U.S.-specific!
+Remember that these are just very rough listings, and in some cases they are U.S.-specific!

 VHF television broadcast channels 2, 3, 4 There was originally a channel 1 at 48-54 MHz, but it was at a low enough frequency that at many times, especially in sporadic-E season during the summer months, the signals propagated too far.
 Broadcast stations on channel 1 would interfere with each other even at great distances. |